KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Preset
       Used for :term:`rendering` to determine output format (container), codec, dimensions, aspect ratio, bit rate and various other parameters.
 See :ref:`render_profile_parameters`.

+   Progressive
+      A format of displaying, storing or transmitting video in which all the lines of each frame are drawn in sequence.
+The 'p' in 1080p indicates that the format is using progressive scan, i.e. the frame's lines are **not** :term:`interlaced`.

    Project
       The sum of all assets, clips, tracks, effects, transitions, compositions and settings, their arrangements in the timeline, and references to all the source materials including their :term:`proxy` work copies.
 The project file is associated with a working directory where Kdenlive generates proxies and thumbs.